Our Price Beat Promise is to give you the lowest prices for our tours - guaranteed!

 Merry Christmas to you!
 Or “Nollaig Shona Duit” as they say in Irish!
 Some very brave locals head down to Forty Foot on Christmas morning and have a swim in the Irish Sea.
 This freezing tradition has been happening for some 250 years!
 Take a moment to meander through the streets and let the Christmas lights and music remind you that you are enjoying Christmas in Ireland!

 We leave the bustling and festive city of Dublin and travel to the oldest city in Ireland, Waterford.
 This city was first settled by the Vikings in 853, and you’ll have some free time to explore and grab some lunch.
 Then we move onto the famous Blarney Castle.
 Will you be brave enough to hang over the edge and kiss the Blarney Stone so you get the ‘gift of the gab’ at this 600-year old castle?
-We move onto our last stop for the day and our home for the night, Killarney.
-You will still feel the Christmas spirit around you as you walk through the beautiful town centre, before we receive more Irish hospitality as we enjoy a meal together this evening.
+We move onto our last stop for the day and our home for the night, the Killarney region, where we'll receive more Irish hospitality as we enjoy a meal together this evening.

 Today you have a free day in Killarney.
 There are incredible trails to hike, amazing golf courses and beautiful churches to visit.
 Alternatively, join our optional excursion as we drive the incredible Ring of Kerry.
 Any trip to Ireland is synonymous with rolling green hills, charming villages and breathtaking coastal views, and the Ring of Kerry absolutely ticks all these boxes.
 Be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
 Stop in picture-perfect villages and gorgeous towns, experience a real life sheepdog show, learn more about Irish heritage, relax in traditional cafés and browse the souvenir shops.